 Things to Consider When Choosing a VPN Service

-There are numerous VPN options on the market, and you do have to pay for most all of them.
+There are numerous VPN options on the market, and you do have to pay for almost all of them.
 So the option that is best for you will depend on a number of different factors, including how often you will use it.

 Most VPN companies offer different plans at differing price points, so you can pick and choose the level & features that work best for you.
 Some options are monthly services, while others are yearly subscriptions.